Let’s talk about a topic you probably thought you’d never come across here at the Baby Sleep Site… Let’s talk about menstrual cycles!

 Why a calcium/magnesium supplement, and not just a calcium pill?
 Magnesium helps your body absorb calcium; without the magnesium, your body would only absorb a fraction of the supplement’s total calcium.

 We’re not going to give specific dosages here; that’s something you should talk to your doctor about.
-But for more information on how a calcium/magnesium supplement can help (and for additional information about how your menstrual cycle affects your breastmilk), check out this article, on Mother & Child Health’s website.
+But for more information on how a calcium/magnesium supplement can help (and for additional information about how your menstrual cycle affects your breastmilk), check out this article, on The La Leche League website.